rosin-project/rosinstall_generator_time_machine/README.md

 #### Date YYYY-MM-DDTHH:MM:SS too far in the past

-This error is printed whenever the script is asked to go back to a date that is beyond what is currently supported (25th of January 2014).
+This error is printed whenever the script is asked to go back to a date that is beyond what is currently supported (22nd of April, 2013).

 #### No packages/stacks left after ignoring not released